uyuni-project/evil-minions/README.md

 ### Known limitations
  - only the ZeroMQ transport is supported
- - `mine` events are not really reproduced
+ - only `*` and exact minion id targeting are supported at the moment
  - delays between responses are not reproduced
- - `state.sls`'s `concurrent` option does not really work
+ - some Salt features are not faithfully reproduced: `mine` events, `beacon` events, `saltutil.find_job` and `state.sls`'s `concurrent` option
- - only `*` and exact minion id targeting are supported at the moment